Database Design Tool

 Meet Users Where They Are

-Contextual guidance beats external documentation.
-Rather than relying on separate tutorials or help pages, embedding education directly into the workflow ensured customers learned the right patterns while completing real tasks.
-The interface itself became the teaching tool—explaining unfamiliar terms inline, surfacing best practices contextually, and validating choices in real-time.
+Rather than relying on external documentation or tutorials, embedding contextual learning directly into the workflow ensured customers learned the right patterns while completing real tasks.
+The visual builder didn't just enable configuration—it taught time-series best practices through real-time validation and contextual guidance.

 Conclusion

 This project reinforced the importance of understanding not just what customers are trying to do, but how they think about the problem.
-By designing a platform that met customers at their existing level of understanding (SQL) and guided them to new concepts (time-series), we eliminated a critical adoption barrier across multiple workflows simultaneously.
-The architectural decision to build a reusable system rather than a single-use feature multiplied the long-term value, with the same component now serving Scheduled Queries, Batch Load, Custom Partition Keys, and future API ingestion workflows.
+By designing an interface that met customers at their existing level of understanding (SQL) and guided them to new concepts (time-series), we eliminated a critical adoption barrier.
+Future improvements could include: expanded template library based on emerging use cases, collaborative data model design for teams, and version control for data model iterations.